-The primary issues at Maitland are related to the maintenance of the old slow-speed turnouts and accordingly the primary focus in the past has been the most effective way to replace these turnouts with lowmaintenance high-speed units.
-Leveraging this renewal to increase capacity by improving train speeds and reducing crossing conflicts has been a secondary consideration, but the 2012 Strategy noted that under the prospective volumes it may be desirable to review the junction arrangement.
-The primary objective of a reconfiguration would be to ensure that conflicts between Up coal services and Down non-coal services, which conflict to the west of Maitland, can be efficiently managed.
+The primary issues at Maitland relate to the maintenance of the old slow-speed turnouts and accordingly the primary focus in the past has been the most effective way to replace these turnouts with lowmaintenance high-speed units.
+Leveraging this renewal to increase capacity by improving train speeds and reducing crossing conflicts has been a secondary consideration, but the 2012 Strategy noted that under the prospective volumes it may be desirable to review the junction arrangement with the primary objective being to ensure that conflicts between Up coal services and Down non-coal services, which conflict to the west of Maitland, can be efficiently managed.

 A concept assessment of the Farley-Maitland section has been undertaken and has identified that the most effective option would provide for a bi-directional third track between Farley and Maitland, which would allow both Up and Down non-coal trains to stand waiting for a path without blocking the flow of coal trains.
 Analysis to date has found that the path benefits of the reconfiguration are relatively modest and that the main benefit would be experienced in live-run.
 However, at this stage there has been no quantification of this benefit.
-Given the softening of demand this project is now considered a longer-term initiative.
+This project is not considered to be required until volume exceeds at lest 208 mtpa with the appropriate timing in part dependent on the train speeds achieved by the maintenance upgrade of Maitland.